 - Try using different lengths of roller coaster track so that you can adjust the slope of the track leading to the loop.
 Keep the starting height the same, but change the slope by adding additional track length.
 (Remember, slope is rise/run, so you'll be holding the "rise" constant, and gradually increasing the "run.")
 Do you think that the marbles will continue to "loop the loop" as the slope is decreased?
 Tip: start with a track height and loop diameter such that the marbles just make it around the loop.

-- For a more advanced version of this experiment, see the Science Buddies project Roller Coaster Marbles: Converting Potential Energy to Kinetic Energy.
+- For a more advanced version of this experiment, see the Science Buddies project Marble Roller Coaster: Converting Potential Energy to Kinetic Energy.

 If you like this project, you might enjoy exploring these related careers: